graph LR

 \[ \text{total spent} = \beta_0 + \beta_1 \times \text{recommendations shown} + \varepsilon \tag{2.1}\]

 We find that \(\hat{\beta_0}=80.03\) and \(\hat{\beta}_1 = 6.12\).
 The intercept \(\hat{\beta_0}\) suggests that a user shown zero recommendations is expected to spend R$80.03 on average.
-As for \(\hat{\beta}_1\), it tells us that for every additional recommendation shown, the user spends on average R$6.12 more, a result that is statistically significant at the 1% level.
-This makes a lot of sense, right?
-The more we show users recommendations, the more they spend.
-With the former being the cause for the latter.
+The coefficient \(\hat{\beta}_1\) suggests that each additional recommendation shown increases average spending by R$6.12, a result that is statistically significant at the 1% level.
+This seems intuitive: the more recommendations we show users, the more they spend, with the former interpreted as the cause of the latter.

 But wait, there is more to this story!